The Coming Disruption in Latin America’s Travel Insurance Industry

 A hugely common phenomenon, interest-free installments account for up to 70% of total sales in some cases, especially in the travel industry.
 Above we see advertisements from two popular travel vendors.
 On the far left, Decolar.com, a leading travel aggregator in Brazil, offers up to 15 free installments.
 On the right, an ad from Mexican airline Aeroméxico offers payment in up to 10 interest-free monthly payments.

 Simultaneous to the growth of the travel industry, Latin America is experiencing booming growth in e-commerce, at an average of 30% annually.
-These two ingredients create a ripe environment for disruption in travel-related services, such as the travel industry.
+These two ingredients create a ripe environment for disruption in travel-related services, such as travel insurance.

 E-Commerce Causing Digital Disruption in the Travel Insurance IndustryThe travel insurance in Latin America today is a tiny market.
 No official market size figures are available, but insurance providers estimate total penetration of international travelers to be only 10%.
 With an average policy size of $96 for a one-week trip, the total current market size comes to an estimated $192 million.
 Considering a probable 20% margin of error, maximum market size might reach $230 million.
 But with only 10% penetration, this industry has exponential room to grow, with a total addressable market size of up to $2 billion, even more if we include the domestic travel market.